PylonGG/nuxt.js.blog/content/introducing-pylon.md

 ---
-title: Introducing Pylon, a gaming and technology based discussion platform
+title: Welcome to Pylon, a gaming and technology based discussion platform
 description: Learn about Pylon and our plans for development.
 date: 05/31/2020
 author: Brett Kubiak